open/close all folders

 - The Vord from the Codex Alera series are a classic example of this.
 They're introduced in the first book as the nasty but apparently unintelligent and unimportant guardians of the MacGuffin of a Side Quest.
 In the second book they prove to be very intelligent (though only collectively) and become a major threat, only to apparently be completely wiped out.
 In the fifth book, they're back with a vengeance, having been building up their forces massively in the background and forcing Tavi, the Canim and Lord Aquitaine to team up to stop them.

-- The entire Lord of the Rings trilogy essentially springs from a minor plot point (the ring) in The Hobbit.
+- The entire plot of Lord of the Rings essentially springs from a minor plot point (the ring) in The Hobbit.

 - In A Song of Ice and Fire The Night's Watch and their undermanned defence of the Wall initially seems, compared to the epic civil war in the South, like a pretty minor plot which we're only seeing because the son of a main character is up there.
-It gets a bit more interesting when the Others show up, but the sheer world-endangering Eldritch Abomination nature of their threat is only gradually revealed to the reader, and is still unknown or unappreciated by the vast majority of the characters.
-It takes the reader from rooting for whichever claimant they like the most to which one seems most able to defeat the Bigger Bad.
+It gets a bit more interesting when the Others show up, and later one of the claimants to the throne decides to assist the Watch, but the sheer world-endangering Eldritch Abomination nature of their threat is only gradually revealed to the reader, and is still unknown or unappreciated by the vast majority of the characters.
+It takes the reader from rooting for whichever claimant they like the most to which one seems most able to defeat the Others.

 - While fans will debate endlessly about whether Joss Whedon was winging it or not, most Buffy seasons are good examples, particularly season 6.
 The Big Bad looks like it's three fairly Harmless Villains.
 But there's a subplot about Willow being addicted to magic, which is fairly minor at first, but by the end of the season, one member of the trio has been flayed alive, and everybody is too busy trying to prevent Willow from destroying the world to care about the two others.